 Shoosh was the Founder and Executive Director of the nonprofit Enhancement, Inc., working with breast cancer survivors’ quality-of -life for 14 years.
 While at Enhancement, one of her projects was the creation and administration of educational seminars for lymphedema therapists out of which grew the company she founded and now runs, Lymphedema Seminars.
 Shoosh now owns and runs Lymphedema Seminars, a company that holds educational weekend seminars around the country providing state-of-the-art training for PTs, OTs, RNs, and others working with lymphedema.

 Shoosh began her yoga training in India in the 1970s and continued with Sivananda Yoga teachers in Los Angeles.
-She has a background in Iyengar-style yoga and has studied with Joel Kramer, Ganga White, and Tracey Rich among many others and is also an IAYT Certified Yoga Therapist.
+She has a background in Iyengar-style yoga and has studied with Joel Kramer, Ganga White, and Tracey Rich among many others.
 Shoosh loves to teach and has taught yoga at universities, public schools, yoga centers, health clubs, and privately throughout the country.
 She lives in Morro Bay, California, with her husband, Colby and has seven incredible grandchildren.